iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Global Lipschitz Gradient, Strong Smoothness, Equivalence and Implications.md

 ---
 alias: Smoothness and its Euivalences
-alias: Globally Lipschitz Gradient as an Implications of L-Smoothness
+alias: L-Smoothness as an Implication of Globally Lipschitz Gradient Under Convexity
 ---
 * [[Characterizing Functions for Optimizations]]
 * [[Dual Norm]]